PappuLal1234/job-fetch-api/README.md

 * DataBase Design -

-  For Database i am using MySQL and created a pogo for user management where i performing CRUD operation with user basic information.
+  For Database i am using H2(In-Memory DB) and created a pogo for Job management where i performing CRUD operation with user basic information.

 #  Data Structure used in project